Skip Navigation

 Trained staff will intervene if someone who is using substances begins to show signs of an overdose.
 They may provide naloxone, CPR, and other life-saving measures, as needed.

-How Do Safe Injection Sites Work?
+How Do Overdose Prevention Centers Work?

 • Get sterile supplies to consume drugs.